 Deciding that you want to juice is a great first step.
 But with so many different juicers on the market, you are probably left wondering – Which juicer is right for you?

-The simple answer is – the best juicer is the one that you will use every day.
+The simple answer is that the best juicer is the one you will use daily.

-Though individual machines may have different special features, their basic functions will come down to one of these three: centrifugal, masticating, or triturating (twin-gear).
+Though individual machines may have different special features, their basic functions will come down to one of these three: Centrifugal, Masticating juicer machines, or Triturating (twin-gear).
 Here’s a quick breakdown of each:

-This Omega juicer is a great all-rounder that’s precision-engineered and built to last.
+This Omega masticating juicer is a great all-rounder that’s precision-engineered and built to last.
 It is quiet and can take on wheatgrass, fruit, vegetables, and leafy greens.
-As a bonus doubles up as a spices grinder and it can also make great nut butter and milk.
+As a bonus, it doubles up as a spices grinder and can also make great nut butter and milk.